 How then should you be protecting yourself?
 With most risks, Hanlon responds, you choose between ‘the four T’s’: treat, terminate, transfer, and tolerate.
-Cyber, he continues, poses a somewhat different challenge where termination is not an option: ‘We are talking about a dynamic, morphing, ever changing risk.
+Cyber, he continues, poses a somewhat different challenge where termination is not an option: ‘We are talking about a dynamic, morphing, ever-changing risk.
 As soon as you change defence, they change offence.’

-An honest appraisal
+An honest appraisal of HNW cyber security

 Such reticence may help explain why only 21.4 per cent of respondents to the Spear’s/Aon survey had taken out personal cyber insurance, with just 11 per cent conducting a cyber security review/risk management.
 Hanlon is unsurprised by the discrepancy between awareness and action.

 ‘I’ve sat down with individuals and told them what needs to be done, only to discover they are worried about what we might uncover,’ he says.
 ‘I have to explain, that’s the whole point.
 People are reluctant because it’s so invasive, but far better we identify those vulnerabilities than a malicious actor.
 Then, if we discover compromising information on the dark web, for example, we have a takedown service.
 That involves actually finding and negotiating with criminals to remove those materials.
 But you can only do that if you know what’s out there.’